 Continuation of Automotive Technology A6 and A8 with an emphasis on diagnosis of electronic problems including computer controlled circuits/systems using schematics, diagnostic procedures and equipment.
 Students are strongly recommended to enroll in Automotive Lab concurrently.
+Prerequisite: AUTO A6, AUTO A8 (completed with a minimum grade of "C" or higher).
+3 hours lecture, 6 hours laboratory.
 Transfer: CSU